Post-Quantum Multi-Party Computation: Technical Overview

 under the hood of all public keys $(\pk_1, \dots, \pk_n)$.
 Given this information, the extractor can homomorphically evaluate all instances of the CDS protocol at once, using the code of the adversary, no matter how intricate.
 This procedure allows the extractor to obtain the encryption of each lock value $\enc((\pk_1, \dots, \pk_n), \lock_i)$.
 In the single committer setting, we could then feed this into the corresponding obfuscated program and call it a day.

-However, in the parallel setting it is less clear how to proceed.
+However, in the parallel setting, even given multi-key FHE, it is unclear how to proceed.
 If the compute and compare program $\obfC_i$ tried to decrypt such a ciphertext, it would obtain (at best) an encryption under the remaining public keys.
 Glossing over the fact that the structure of single-key and multi-key ciphertexts might be incompatible, it is unlikely that

 which is what we would need to trigger the compute and compare program.
 The general problem here is that each compute and compare program cannot encode information about other secret keys, thus making it infeasible to decrypt multi-key ciphertexts.
 One approach to resolve this issue would be to ask all committers to jointly obfuscate a compute and compare program that encodes all secret keys at once.
 However, this seems to require a general-purpose MPC protocol, which is what we are trying to build in the first place.
+Therefore, we outline a different approah by imagining a special kind of multi-key fully homomorphic encryption scheme.

-\paragraph{AFS-Spooky Encryption.} We resolve this conundrum by leveraging a special kind of multi-key FHE scheme.
 A spooky encryption\footnote{As a historical remark, while the name is inspired by Einstein's quote ``spooky action at a distance'' referring to entangled quantum states, the concept of spooky encryption (as defined in~\cite{C:DHRW16}) is entirely classical.} scheme~\cite{C:DHRW16} is an FHE scheme that supports a special \emph{spooky evaluation} algorithm, that generates no-signaling correlations among independently encrypted messages.
 We will restrict attention to a sub-class of no-signaling relations called \emph{additive function sharing} (AFS) relations, and we will call the scheme AFS-spooky.
 More concretely, on input a circuit $C$ and $n$ independently generated ciphertexts (under independently generated public keys), the algorithm $\spooky.\eval$ produces

 It is not hard to see that AFS-spooky encryption is a special case of multi-key FHE where multi-key ciphertexts have the following structure